Upward-Spiral-Science/claritycontrol/assignments/a12_clarityroi.md

 <img src="../figs/ROI87/87_InverseVariance.png" data-canonical-src="../figs/ROI87/87_InverseVariance.png" />

+Successful Classification was found in the following pairs:
+* Contrast vs Cluster Shade
+* Inverse Variance vs Contrast
+* Inertia vs Contrast
+* Cluster Shade vs Standard Deviation
+* Contrast vs Standard Deviation

-The next step, or the final step would be to run this analysis on every ROI previously extracted and hopefully classify the brains.
+The next step, or the final step would be to run a similar analysis on every ROI previously extracted and further classify the brains.